kaist-ee209/kaist-ee209.github.io/assign.md

 may cause huge amount of deduction in your assignment score.
 For such exceptional circumstances, you can request changes and get modified grading at the TA's discretion.
 You will get <font color="#FF0000">15% amount of deduction</font> from your total score.
-Note that once submitted no alogirhtm change to the code is allowed and you cannot propose any changes to the submitted code.
+Note that once submitted no algorithm change to the code is allowed and you cannot propose any changes to the submitted code.
 </p>

 <h2> Extra point </h2>